 If there is no infection or skin breakdown, massaging the stump sometimes relieves the pain.
-If massaging is ineffective, pain relievers (analgesics) can be taken.
-Sometimes opioid (narcotic) analgesics are prescribed.
-If these measures do not relieve the pain or if the person needs to take opioids for a long time, a pain management specialist may be required to supervise treatment.
-This treatment may include using mechanical devices (such as a vibrator), ultrasound, and drugs (see Pain: Treatment of Pain).
-The drugs may include antidepressants (such as nortriptyline or desipramine) and anticonvulsants (such as gabapentin).
+If massaging is ineffective, analgesics can be used.
+Typically, NSAIDs or acetaminophen is used, but sometimes opioid analgesics are required.
+If these measures do not relieve the pain or patients require prolonged opioid therapy, consultation with a pain management specialist may be required to supervise treatment, which may include using mechanical devices (eg, a vibrator), ultrasound, and drugs such as antidepressants (eg, nortriptyline, desipramine) and anticonvulsants (eg, gabapentin).

 Sometimes pain is felt in other limbs or in the hips, spine, shoulders, or neck.
-This pain may occur because wearing a prosthesis makes people change the way they walk or hold their body (body alignment) or causes them to repeat movements.
-Regularly doing specific stretching exercises and exercises to strengthen muscles may help prevent or relieve this type of pain.
+This pain may occur because wearing a prosthesis makes patients change their gait or body alignment or causes them to repeat movements.
+Regularly doing specific stretching and strengthening exercises may help prevent or relieve this type of pain.
 A physical therapist can help design an appropriate exercise program.